 One of the constant battles I struggle with companies is to stop thinking about what they do and start thinking about why people use their product or service.
 I’ll give you a quick example… day to day, you’ll find me recording and editing podcasts, writing integration code, implementing third-party solutions, and training my clients.
 Blah, blah, blah… that’s not why people contract my services.
 They could get any of those services on Fiverr for a hundred bucks a job.
-My clients hire me because I’m able to transform their digital marketing efforts and grow their results substantially for a modest investment.
+My clients hire me because I can transform their digital marketing efforts and substantially grow their results for a modest investment.

 There’s an analogy I often use.
 I have a car that I bring in for maintenance every month or so.
 It’s to keep my car in good shape and keep me going back and forth to work.
 I’m not that mechanic.
-Now, if I wished to get my car modified and upgraded to win races, would I bring it to that mechanic?
-No. My agency isn’t a oil change shop, it’s the win the race shop.
+Would I bring it to that mechanic if I wished to get my car modified and upgraded to win races?
+No. My agency isn’t an oil change shop, it’s the win the race shop.

 Sounds easy, right?
-No… because companies think they’re shopping for an oil change but they really need is to win the race.
+No… because companies think they’re shopping for an oil change but need to win the race.

 What is a Value Proposition?

-Also known as a Unique Value Propositions (UVP), your value proposition is a short statement that encompassed the benefits of the services you provided as well as how you differentiate yourself from your competitors.
+Also known as a Unique Value Proposition (UVP), your value proposition is a short, compelling statement that encompasses the benefits of the services you provide and how you differentiate yourself from your competitors.

 Pro Tip: Before you move forward with what you think is your Unique Value Proposition… ask your current clients or customers!
 You may be surprised that it’s not what you actually believe it to be.

-Your value proposition has to accomplish four things:
+Your compelling value proposition has to accomplish four things: